 Not to mention, many software companies, especially startups, make their work environments as enjoyable as possible, filling them with anything from a ping pong table to a fully stocked bar.

 There’s something special about sipping a frothy pint at your office while the CEO walks past and waves hello.
 Plus, if you overindulge and trip on the sidewalk, you’ll likely have amazing health benefits to cover your medical expenses.
 Software companies are known for their excellent benefits for health coverage, dental, parental leave, and more.

-The software industry continues to grow at a fast rate, making software sales acumen a great thing to add to your skillset.
+The software industry continues to grow at a fast rate, making tech sales acumen a great thing to add to your skillset.
 Those skills will be more and more marketable and valuable as the industry grows.